Learn to make this tofu scramble; moist, creamy, and delicious. Ready in less than 10 minutes, it is a great breakfast option for busy weekdays.

-- 1 tablespoon Organic Ketchup
+- 1 tablespoon Ketchup

-- Salt/Pepper to taste
+- 1 teaspoon Salt and pepper to taste

 - 2 cups Baby Spinach

-- 1/4 cup chopped Cilantro
+- 1/4 cup Cilantro chopped

 - In a large pan, heat vegetable oil.
 Sautee spring onions for a few minutes, and then add minced garlic and corn kernels into the pan.
 Sautee till warmed through and then add in chopped Piquillo peppers.
 Cook for a minute or two.